Today, I have something really incredible to share…

 It includes exactly what you need – no more, no less.

-But this kit IS NOT just a bunch of cheap medical supplies stuffed in a pouch.
+But this kit IS NOT just a bunch of cheap medical supplies.

-Note: Make sure you choose a pouch color that blends in well with your bag and environment.
+Note: Choose a pouch color that blends in with your bag and environment.

-For bugging out you probably want to avoid the bright red pouch option.
+For bugging out you want to avoid the bright red pouch.

 41. Personal Medications